Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 We said okay and started walking back to the waiting platform.
 We wanted to re-group and call the hotel for options.
 The problem?
 The men followed and encircled us while we started dialing.
 They demanded to take us but when we kept firmly saying no, one guy aggressively shouted “fine, I’ll take you for 150.”

 But I had a gut feeling that he wasn’t going to take us to the hotel without exploiting us for more money before arrival (a tactic we learned about from previous travelers).
 I was starting to get angry (and nervous) so I firmly said “no, and you need to get away from us” and he got visibly angry before looking at my husband for a decision.
-I think he HATED the fact that a woman said “no” to him, let alone talked to him.
+I think he HATED the fact that a woman said “no” to him, let alone exists.

 My husband said “my wife is talking to you” and that was enough for the guy to finally leave us alone (after 10 minutes).
 We were later approached by one calmer man who said he would take us for 250, we agreed because the hotel couldn’t get someone to us in time.
 It was such an intense situation and I had a pit in my stomach the entire ride to the hotel.